fleep/ThreadRace/README.md

 Just a little calisthenics with multithreading in Java.
+100% of the code can be found in [Main.java](./src/main/java/org/fleep/Main.java).

 Simulates a horse race with 5 horses, where each horse is moved by a different thread.
 The main thread checks horse progress to see if there was a winner and renders the race.